-Participants must be physically fit, able to carry at least 30 lbs., hold a dead-hang for 1 minute, and do several pull-ups.
+Participants must be physically fit and able to carry at least 30 lbs.
 Please see the Risk Advisory section of the leader's guide.

 CAMPERSHIPS

 Our Council offers campership opportunities for incouncil units that are attending merit badge summer camp at Camp Buffalo Bill and BDSR.
 We do not offer camperships for our High Adventure Programs.